GariestGary/Unity-Toolbox/README.md

 All objects in loaded scene automatically injects, if you load scene by using `Traveler` class (see [Travel System](#travel-system)).
 By using `Pooler` class when instantiating objects you can achieve auto inject that instantiated object.

+If you want to use your own MonoBehaviour's components, you can add this component to 'Instances' GameObject under [ENTRY].
+In this case all of the attached components will automatically added to IoC container, and you can initialize corresponding properties by just using [Inject] attribute.

 ## Message System

 Message system allows you to reduce code cohesion by subscribing to messages and sending them.